torrinworx/Blend_My_NFTs/README.md

 1. main.py - With ``renderImage`` set to ``False`` in the config.py file (by defeault): Generates the data for your NFT collection
 3. main.py - With ``renderImage`` set to ``True`` in the config.py file: Renders images in a batch specified by ``renderBatch``

-## How to run the 3D Model Generator scripts in Blender
+# Generating 3D Models with Blend_My_NFTs with external models

-This segment discusses setting up the 3D Model Generator.
-This youtube tutorial goes over a glossory of what is discussed in this section: https://www.youtube.com/watch?v=NonORFpVhLw
+This youtube tutorial goes over the basic setup discussed in this section: https://www.youtube.com/watch?v=NonORFpVhLw (This video is out of date but may be of use)

+The following section covers generating and exporting 3D models with Blend_My_NFTs with a repository of external 3D models in a folder structure.
 The 3D model generator combines 3D models together and exports all possible combinations of those 3D models to a folder.

+## How to set up your 3D model folders

-1. Similarly to the Image Generator, there is a specific way to format 3d model repositors external to Blender.
-In the following photo we have a folder structure.
-In this example, "Sphere" and "Cube" are our attributes.
-Any object in the "Script_Ignore_Folder" will be added to all NFT 3D models generated, and such is an appropriate place to put constant scene elements you wish to appear in every NFT you generate.
+Similarly to the Image Generator, there is a specific way to format 3d model repositors external to Blender.

+1. In the following photo we have a folder structure.
+In this example, ``Sphere`` and ``Cube`` are our attributes.
+Any object file in the ``Script_Ignore_Folder`` will be added to all NFT 3D models generated, and such is an appropriate place to put constant scene elements you wish to appear in every NFT you generate.

 <img width="191" alt="Screen Shot 2021-11-09 at 8 55 34 PM" src="https://user-images.githubusercontent.com/82110564/141035340-576f5ca6-8710-4ce1-a9ad-a28c75653c6e.png">